GL56/ECS170-RLProject/README.md

-# ECS170-RLProject
+# Atari Pong Reinforcement Learning
+ECS 170 FQ 2025
-ECS 170 Group Project
+Group Project

+## Team 1 - DQN Agent
+The goal is to use Deep Q-Network to learn a policy for playing the Atari Pong game.